Last updated on

 For instance, the below image shows the Network tab in my browser’s developer tools.
 I have selected the first resource (the main document), and in the right-hand pane you can see the response headers for the resource.
 The response headers are sent by the browser to a client, and they include various bits of information about the server.
 One of the headers is server, and it confirms the server is running LiteSpeed.

-In both Chromium-based browsers and Firefox you can get the information as follows:
+In both Firefox and Chromium-based browsers you can get the information as follows:

 Alternatively, if you got access to the command line then you can use